Stanley Spooner

-Stanley Spooner (20 November 1856– 3 April 1940), was an editor and journalist.
-He was originally the creator and editor of an automobile journal in 1896 called The Automotor And Horseless Vehicle Journal.
+Stanley Spooner (20 November 1856 – 3 April 1940) was an English editor and journalist.

+Spooner was originally the creator and editor of an automobile journal in 1896 called The Automotor And Horseless Vehicle Journal.
 The title was changed to The Automotor Journal, in April 1902.
 In January 1909, he was the creator and editor of the first aeronautical weekly magazine in the world called Flight, now titled Flight International.
 After the success of Flight, his Automotor Journal was renamed The Auto.
 He was made a Freeman of the City of London, and a liveryman of The Worshipful Company of Coachmakers and Coach Harness Makers, on 15 January 1929.

 Family and early life

 Stanley Spooner was born at Campbell Lodge, in Rosherville, Northfleet, England, on 20 November 1856.
 The birth was registered on 1 January 1857.
 He was the youngest son of Frederick William Spooner, an accountant, and his wife Sarah Ann (formerly Janes).

-Frederick William Spooner was born in 1814, at 20, Henry Street, Pentonville, and baptised at Edenham, Lincolnshire, on 28 August of that same year.
-Sarah Ann Janes was born on 7 June 1820 in Hoxton, and baptised on 30 June 1820, at St Leonard's, Shoreditch.
-They were married on 20 October 1841, at St Leonard's, Shoreditch.
-At the time of marriage, Frederick was an accountant, living at Cumming Street.
-Sarah Ann's address at the time of marriage, was Provost Street, in Hoxton.Stanley had four sisters, three brothers, and one half-brother.
+Stanley had four sisters, three brothers, and one half-brother.
 His half-brother was born on 9 September 1837, at 113, Britannia Street, just off City Road in Hoxton, and was given the same name as Stanley's father.

-His father was also a Freemason, and was elected as the Worshipful Master of Enoch Lodge (No.11), on 13 December 1854 at the Freemason's Tavern, Great Queen Street, London.
+His father was a Freemason, who in 1854 was elected as the Worshipful Master of Enoch Lodge (No.11).
 Stanley would also later become a Freemason.

-On 8 May 1858, Frederick William Spooner was named with others, as one of the first auditors of The Railway Benevolent Society.
-This occurred during a meeting at the London Tavern.
-At the same meeting, a resolution was carried stating that the society should be called the Railway Benevolent Institution.
 Frederick was an auditor and accountant of various different companies.
 Stanley himself would later become an accountant before he became a stockbroker.

-On 7 April 1861, he was aged 4, and living with his parents at Woodlands Villa, on Woodlands Road, in Isleworth.
-Also in the home on this date were Stanley's siblings Catherine Sarah, Harriet, William James, Henry, and Walter.